• Let your hair down.

 Keep up the conditioner.

-Shampoo, hair mask, treatment… everyone has a different routine in the shower but conditioner should always be a part of yours.
+Shampoo, hair mask, treatment… everyone has a different routine in the shower, but a conditioner to care for scalp should always be a part of yours.
 If you color or style your hair, strands start to thin out and the ends can split.
-Using a nourishing conditioner daily - like Dove Fortifying Ritual Conditioner – helps to seal your hair's cuticles, preventing more damage so it stays long and healthy-looking
+Using a nourishing conditioner daily—like Dove Scalp + Hair Therapy Strengthening Conditioner—helps to seal your hair's cuticles, preventing more damage so your hair stays long and healthy-looking.

 • Dry hair with care.